 A: Yes, you can use WordPress as an ecommerce site.

-Q: Can I link a WordPress websites with a shopping cart?
+Q: Can I link a WordPress website and a shopping cart?

 A: Yes.
 You can link up any WordPress website with a shopping cart system.

 Q: When you add a new page how do you specify where it goes?
 Will it add a new page to your blog, articles, etc.?

 A: You can simply put your pages at the root/base level of your site, or you can define page hierarchies, and nest pages as deep as you like.
 You specify where the page goes by selecting a parent page from a drop-down list on the page editor screen.
 If you do nothing, then the page will reside at the root/base level (e.g. http://www.mydomain.com/about-us/).
 I teach this in the Website Creation Workshop